 Tutorial 16 - Graphics and Imaging

 Graphics brings life to applications.
 Java allows creation and altering of images using both awt and the newer Java 2D architecture.
 Artists think in terms of a canvas as the foundation for their images and graphics.
-Swing JPanel and JFrame as well as awt Canvas objects can be extended for use as the basic canvas.
+Swing JPanel and JFrame as well as awt Canvas objects are extended for use as the basic canvas.
 Output to the canvas is through a graphics context encapsulated by the Graphics class.
 This tutorial introduces the fundamental concepts of graphics and imaging.
 Read the Oracle 2D tutorial for more info.

 The canvas origin (0,0) is set at the upper left corner position of its container.
 The graphics context is passed when the paint() or update() method is called.
 Use either setSize(x,y) or setBounds(x,y,w,h) to set the canvas dimensions.
 Use the getGraphics() method of the Component object to get the context.